Charles E W Bean, Diaries, AWM38 3DRL 606/199/1 - August - November 1918 - Part 4

 them must have collected a number

-of these water bottles, crawled
+of these water bottles, & gone crawled

 out w them for himself & his mates.

-The Sugar Loaf salient had bn
+The Sugar Loaf Salient had bn

 tremendously pitted by shellfire &

-by xx Plum Pudding bombs.
+by xin Plum Pudding bombs.
 And

 / old German wire had bn